Saudi-Houthi peace talks in Yemen's Sanaa conclude with further rounds planned

 The conflict, in which the coalition intervened against the Houthis after they ousted the Saudi-backed government from Sanaa in late 2014, is a multifaceted one with several Yemeni factions vying for influence.

-The Houthis are de facto authorities in northern Yemen.
-The internationally recognised government is represented by a presidential council formed under Saudi auspices last year which took over power from Yemen's president-in-exile.
+The Houthis are the de facto authorities in northern Yemen.
+The internationally recognised government is represented by the Political Leadership Council (PLC), which was formed under Saudi auspices last year and took over power from Yemen's president-in-exile.

+The United Nations and the PLC are not directly part of the Saudi-Houthi talks.
+The PLC was created to solidify the anti-Houthi bloc but has been beset by differences among Yemeni factions.

+The Southern Transitional Council (STC), a southern separatist group that is part of the anti-Houthi alliance and the PLC, told Reuters it supported these peace initiatives but would not accept certain conditions.

 The conflict is widely seen as one of several proxy wars between Saudi Arabia and Iran, the region's Sunni Muslim and Shi'ite powers.